EconTalk

 EconTalk is a weekly economics podcast hosted by Russ Roberts.
 Roberts, formerly an economics professor at George Mason University, is a research fellow at Stanford University's Hoover Institution.
-On the podcast, Roberts typically interviews a single guest—often professional economists—on topics in economics.
+Roberts typically interviews a single guest—often professional economists—on topics in economics.
 The podcast is hosted by the Library of Economics and Liberty, an online library sponsored by Liberty Fund.

-On EconTalk Roberts has interviewed more than a dozen Nobel laureates including Nobel Prize in Economics recipients Ronald Coase, Milton Friedman, Gary Becker, and Joseph Stiglitz as well as Nobel Prize in Physics recipient Robert Laughlin.
+Roberts has interviewed more than a dozen Nobel laureates, including Nobel Prize in Economics recipients Ronald Coase, Milton Friedman, Gary Becker, and Joseph Stiglitz as well as Nobel Prize in Physics recipient Robert Laughlin.